 Details of the terms are stated in the relevant application form.
 Read the terms carefully before signing and sending the accommodation form.

 When do you receive information

-You receive an email with information on your accommodation from the Odense Accommodation Office in July for the autumn semester and in late December/early January for the spring semester.
+You receive an email with information on your accommodation from the Odense Accommodation Office from 15th June for the autumn semester and from 15th November for the spring semester.
 This is true if you applied for accommodation by the application deadline.

 You are placed in an off campus student hall or in private accommodation.
 In general, you will be expected to share kitchen and/or bathroom with one or more persons.
 You are likely to share kitchen and/or bathroom with a person of the opposite sex.
 On rare occasions, you may share kitchen and/or bathroom with a person who is not a student.
 The rooms vary in size and are typically between 10-16 m2.
 The rent can be up to 4000 DKK.

 Your room will be furnished with a bed, a desk, shelves, chair and a lamp.
 We recommend that you bring a sleeping bag for the first few nights if you are not bringing along duvet and pillow.
 Full degree students also get a linen and kitchen package.